Mincan2/skills-github-pages/index.md

 title: Welcome to my blog
 ---
 ---
-content: Here is some content for the blog.
+Here is some content for the blog.
 ---